 Thomas McBride followed the lead of John Mulkey (influenced by Stone) in leaving the Baptist Movement about 1810.
 He taught that those who obey the Lord become just Christians and are not part of any denomination.
 This was years before Alexander Campbell came to that view.

-McBride preached in what became White County, Tennessee, then moved his family on to Missouri in 1814 or 1815.
+On to Missouri McBride preached in what became White County, Tennessee, then moved his family on to Missouri in 1814 or 1815.
 His wife Eliza may have died and Thomas married Nancy before Margaret was born in 1809.
 Nancy's last name before marriage remains a mystery.

 Records show him establishing the first church in Howard County, Missouri.
 Lloyd Pelfrey of Moberly, Missouri writes of McBride's work: